 I think one of the reasons most people come to therapy is because they don't feel connected.
 They don't feel or know that everything is connected to everything else.

-There's a lack of connectedness and an awareness that we're all going through this together, and I've no idea how psychotherapists can help people move forward when they themselves have problems with the basic understanding of the complexity of society and our interconnectedness.
+There's a lack of connectedness and an awareness that we're all going through this together, and I've no idea how psychotherapists can help people move forward when they have problems with the basic understanding of the complexity of society and our interconnectedness.

-And maybe you, like me, don't like politics, and maybe you, like me, are very individualistic, but the fact is that some services and infrastructures still work in our communities and societies.
-They work because we all make them possible through the economic system, even though yes, I think the system could always be better and should be regularly improved to truly serve all of us, which unfortunately is just not the case.
+And maybe you, like me, don't like politics, and perhaps you, like me, are very individualistic, but the fact is that some services and infrastructures still work in our communities and societies.
+They work because we all make them possible through the economic system, even though I think the system could always be better and should be regularly improved to truly serve all of us, which unfortunately is just not the case.

 In a nutshell

 Excellent is eminently good.
 As with every profession, we have excellent therapists.
 I've met a few, and in my own experience, they were highly human, accessible, natural, and honest.
 They are respectful and show a high level of responsibility and ethics.
 No addictions, sex or flirting, no business with clients - all of which goes without saying.

 **Tina Božič is a psychologist and psychotherapist in private practice, a women's issues professional, practicing holistic, energy-based psychotherapy.